unstoppabledomains/dev-docs/snippets/_login-mainnet-warning.md

 :::warning
-**Important:** For Login with Unstoppable integrations, users must use **Polygon Mainnet** or **Ethereum Mainnet** as the network for the domain.
-Domains minted on Goerli Testnet will not work with the Login feature.
+**Important:** Login with Unstoppable integrations will only authenticate user domains that have been minted on the Polygon or Ethereum Mainnets.
+Domains minted on testnets (e.g. Mumbai or Goerli) are not supported.
 :::